nubank/matcher-combinators/README.md

 ## Motivation

 Clojure's built-in data structures get you a long way when trying to codify and solve difficult problems.
 A solid selection of core functions allow you to easily create and access core data structures.
-Unfortunately, this flexibility does not extend to testing: we seem to be missinng a comprehensive yet extensible way to assert that the data fits a particular structure.
+Unfortunately, this flexibility does not extend to testing: we seem to be missing a comprehensive yet extensible way to assert that the data fits a particular structure.

 This library addresses this issue by providing composable matcher combinators that can be used as building blocks to test functions that evaluate to nested data-structures more effectively.